dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/sl-partner-integration-guide.md

   <div>
     <div>Refer to our <a href="/docs/dbt-cloud-apis/metadata-querying#authorization">Authorization documentation</a> to learn how to authorize requests to the Metadata API.<br></br><br></br>

     Metrics-specific queries work identical to existing Metadata API queries.
-This means existing integrations used to fetch model metadata will work perfectly in the context of metrics.
+This means existing integrations that query model metadata will work perfectly in the context of metrics.
     </div>
     </div>
     </details>